actor-rtc/actr-python/README.md

 # Actr Python SDK (`actr_python_sdk` + `actr_raw`)

 Actr's Python SDK is a mixed Rust/Python package that ships a Pyo3-powered extension module (`actr_raw`) together with a Pythonic wrapper layer (`actr_python_sdk`).
-The Rust layer exposes the raw bindings, while the SDK layer provides decorators for defining services, a high-level `System` API, and low-level bindings for advanced use cases.
+The Rust layer exposes the raw bindings, while the SDK layer provides decorators for defining services, a high-level `ActrSystem` API, and low-level bindings for advanced use cases.

 ## Layout
 - `pyproject.toml` – Python packaging metadata for maturin/wheel builds